Anmol-Singh-Jaggi/blog/blog/published/10_Lecture_notes_of_The_Science_Of_Well_Being/notes.md

 **4. Social connections**
  - Engage in small talk in train/bus/subway.
 Share a banana ;)
   ![People chatting on subway](https://raw.githubusercontent.com/Anmol-Singh-Jaggi/blog/master/blog/published/10_Lecture_notes_of_The_Science_Of_Well_Being/assets/small-talk-subway.jpg "I should give my private jet a break I guess")
- - We are afraid if talking to strangers because we think they would not want to talk to us.
+ - We are afraid of talking to strangers because we think they would not want to talk to us.
 This is **wrong**!!!
  - People really like company.
    In one of the experiments people were 7 times more happier when they did not have to be alone as compared to 4x increase in money.
  - Shared experiences are amplified.